adobe/helix-importer/README.md

 [HTML2x](src/importer/HTML2x.js) methods (`HTML2md` and `HTML2docx`) are convienence methods to run an import.
 As input, they take:
 - `URL`: URL of the page to import
-- `document`: the DOM element to import
+- `document`: the DOM element to import - a Document object or a string (see `createDocumentFromString` for the string case)
 - `transformerCfg`: object with the transformation "rules".
 Object can be either:
   - `{ transformDOM: ({ url, document, html, params }) => { ... return element-to-convert  }, generateDocumentPath: ({ url, document, html, params }) => { ... return path-to-target; }}` for a single mapping between one input document / one output file
   - `{ transform: ({ url, document, html, params }) => { ... return [{ element: first-element-to-convert, path: first-path-to-target }, ...]  }` for a mapping one input document / multiple output files (useful to generate multiple docx from a single web page)
+- `config`: object with several config properties
+  - `createDocumentFromString`: this config is required if you use the methods in a non-browser context and want to pass `document` param as string.
+This method receives the HTML to parse as a string and must return a Document object.
+  - `setBackgroundImagesFromCSS`: set to false to disable the `background-image` inlining in the DOM.

 ### Importer UI